shakes76/PatternFlow/recognition/s4481540_Zhuoxiao_Chen/README.md

                         the dimension of the generated AKOA image
 ```

+Once the output image dimension and the checkpoint containing trained model parameters are defined for the generate_AKOA.py script, it will generate images starting from the constant and a latent code inputted to the 8-layer MLP that produces styles inserted to each convolution block for upsampling.
+Finally, it outputs the generated images saved to the root directory.

 ## Result and Analysis

 The visualisation of the generated AKOA images (256 times 256 resolution each).